If you’re starting a website, choosing the right hosting is one of the most important decisions you’ll make.

 🧠 What Is Web Hosting?
 (Simple Explanation)

-Web hosting is what stores your website and makes it accessible online.
+Web hosting is the process of storing your website on a server and making it accessible online.

 Without hosting, your website can’t be seen by anyone.